mlabuda2/nf-tower-docs/docs/compute-envs/gke.md

     !!! tip "Multiple credentials"
         You can create multiple credentials in your Tower environment.

-    !!! note "Container registry credentials"
-        From version 22.3, Tower supports the use of credentials for container registry services.
-These credentials can be created from the [Credentials](../credentials/overview.md/#container-registry-credentials.md) tab.

 7. Select the **Location** of your GKE cluster.

     !!! warning "Regional and zonal clusters"